Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Anyway, so she's 26 years old.

-And she's done two of her three life events, is that right?
+And she's done two of her three life events.

 Yeah.

-So this is, that's two things that are like the biggest thing that most people would ever do.
+So that's two things are like the biggest thing that most people would ever do.

 I know.

-So five years after she completed a world tour,
+So five years after she completed her world tour,

 All right.